ahadulislampinoy/Beauty-base-client/README.md

 - User authentication by Firebase
 - Identify authenticated users by Jwt
 - Book different makeup services
-- Give feedback
+- Give feedback with rating
-- Read previous buyers feedback
+- See previous buyers rating and feedback
 - Can add new services
 - Easy to navigate
 - Responsive